How to use Robocopy multi-threaded feature to speed up file copy on Windows 10

 Robocopy with multi-threaded option

-Robocopy has many features, and in the command shown above, we use the following switches to make copy reliable and fast.
+Robocopy has many features, and in the command shown above, we use the following switches to make the copy reliable and fast.

-• /E — Copy Subdirectories, including empty ones.
+• /E Copy subdirectories, including empty ones.

-• /Z — Copy files in restartable mode.
+• /Z Copy files in restartable mode.

-• /MT:32 — Do multi-threaded copies with n threads (default is 8).
+• /MT:32 Enable multi-threaded copy with 32 threads (default is 8, max is 128).

 The most important switch to focus on in the above command is /MT, which is the switch that enables Robocopy to copy files in multi-threaded mode.
-If you do not set a number next to the /MT switch, the default number will be 8, which means that Robocopy will try to copy eight files simultaneously.
+If you do not set a number next to the /MT switch, the default number will be 8, which means that the tool will try to copy eight files simultaneously.
 However, Robocopy supports 1 to 128 threads.

-In this command, we are using 32, but you can set it to a higher number.
+In this command, I’m using 32, but you can set it to a higher number.
 The only caveat is that a higher number will cause higher resource usage and bandwidth.
 Using a high number will affect performance if you have an older processor.
 As a result, test before executing the command with more threads.

 You are not limited to copying files and folders to an external or internal drive.
 You can also use this to migrate files over the network.